eckardm/michigan-technic/README.md

   1. Create or get a link to a public collection in HathiTrust.
   2. Run **get-ocr.py** to scrape HathiTrust and get the OCR on your local machine.
 This will take a while.
   3. Run **make-dictionaries.py**.
 This will get basic metadata for each volume in that collection.
+  4. Run **ocr-total.py**.
+This will create a file so that we can also do operations on the entire run (rather than just one volume at a time).

 From there, you can do some basic text analysis: